-5 Petitioner requested authorization to file a reply brief to address whether the Board's prior construction of "all of the domains of the constant region . . . other than the first domain of said constant region," to which, Petitioner contends, Patent Owner agreed, includes a functional as well as a genetic hinge.
-Paper 12, 10:17-12:3.
+&lt;sup>4 Petitioner requested authorization to file a reply brief to address whether the Board's prior construction of "all of the domains of the constant region . . . other than the first domain of said constant region," to which, Petitioner contends, Patent Owner agreed, includes a functional as well as a genetic hinge.
+Paper 10, 10:17-12:3.
 After extensive discussion by both parties, we declined to allow Petitioner an additional brief.
 Id. at 49.

-constant region."
-Prelim.
-Resp.
-7. Patent Owner further contends that the Board's prior construction is wholly consistent with "the claims requir[ing] use of the entire hinge-C_H2-C_H3 region of the IgG/IgG1 heavy chain, not a truncated portion of that region."
+use of the entire hinge- $C_H2$ - $C_H3$ region of the IgG/IgG1 heavy chain, not a truncated portion of it."
 Id. at 15.
-Patent Owner notes that the claims were distinguished during prosecution "from other fusion proteins having 'only a portion of a hinge domain" and adds, with emphasis, that as "noted during the CFAD-IPR [1792 IPR] . . . the claims 'were drafted to exclude other p75 TNFR/IgG fusion proteins (such as Delta 57 and Protein 3.5D) that contained only a portion of the hinge domain and did not display the unexpected properties."
-Id. at 18-19 (citing Ex.
+Patent Owner notes that the claims were distinguished during prosecution "from other fusion proteins having 'only a portion of a hinge domain" and adds, with emphasis, that as "noted during the CFAD-IPR . . . the claims 'were drafted to exclude other p75 TNFR/IgG fusion proteins (such as Delta 57 and Protein 3.5D) that contained only a portion of the hinge domain and did not display the unexpected properties."
+Id. at 18 (citing Ex.
 2110, 35; Ex.
 1008, 40, 47).

-Patent Owner also provides evidence supporting the contention that "the plain and ordinary meaning" of the CH1, hinge, CH2, and CH3 domains of human IgG heavy chains set forth in our prior decision is the respective amino acid sequence "encoded by the C{H1} , hinge, C{H2} and C{H3} exons."
+Patent Owner also provides evidence supporting the contention that "the plain and ordinary meaning" of the CH1, hinge, CH2, and CH3 domains of human IgG heavy chains set forth in our prior decision is the respective amino acid sequence "encoded by the $C{H1}$ , hinge, $C{H2}$ and $C{H3}$ exons."
 Prelim.
 Resp.
 15-17 (citing Ex.
 2012, xix; Ex.
 2014, Fig. 4; Ex.
 1050, 4072; Ex.
 2001 ¶¶ 62-64).

 We determine that the broadest reasonable interpretation of the phrase "all of the domains of the constant region . . . other than the first domain of said constant region" means "all of the hinge, CH2, and CH3 domains."
-That is, all of the constant region forming domains, i.e., CH1, hinge, CH2, and CH3 domains, is included except for the first domain.
-Thus, any protein with less than all of the amino acid sequence of the hinge domain of a human IgG (or IgG1) immunoglobulin heavy chain, even if functional, falls outside the scope of the claims as properly construed, because it omits a portion of the constant region forming domains other than the first domain.
+That is, all of the constant region forming domains, i.e., CH1, hinge, CH2, and CH3 domains, is included except that forming the first domain.
+Thus, any protein with less than all of the hinge domain of a human IgG (or IgG1) immunoglobulin heavy chain, even if functional, falls outside the scope of the claims as properly construed because it omits a portion of the constant region forming domains.

-This construction is consistent with statements the applicant made during prosecution that a fusion protein that includes only a portion of a hinge domain "are missing the first several amino acids of this domain, and thus do not comprise 'all of the domains of the constant region of a human immunoglobulin IgG heavy chain other than the first domain."
+This construction is consistent with statements the applicant made during prosecution that a fusion protein that includes only a portion of a hinge domain "are missing the first several amino acids of this domain, and thus do not comprise 'all of the domains of the constant region of a human immunoglobulin IgG heavy chain other than the first domain.'"
 Ex.
 2110, 35.
-Also, there is evidence in the record that the Specification of the '522 patent is consistent with this interpretation on the basis that the described fusion proteins include all of the amino acid sequence of the heavy chain constant region except the first domain.
+Also, there is evidence in the record that the Specification of the '182 patent is consistent with this interpretation on the basis that the described fusion proteins include all of the amino acid sequence of the heavy chain constant region except the first domain.
 Ex.
 2001 ¶¶ 59, 42-45, 46-47 (describing Example 11 TNFR-based fusion protein); see also Prelim.
 Resp.
-18-19, 18 n.35 (discussing vectors used in examples in the '522 patent contained exons encoding the full hinge, CH2, and CH3 domains).
+17-19, 17-18 n.37 (discussing vectors used in examples in the '182 patent contained exons encoding the full hinge, CH2, and CH3 domains).